cjimti/mk/_posts/2018-08-11-kubernetes-port-forwarding.md

 After [kubefwd] begins forwarding Services from a Namespace they can be accessed directly on the local workstation.
 The example above illustrates using **curl** to call an HTTP Service called **ok** on port 80 followed Elasticsearch on port 9200.

-Local access to Service named `ok` listening on port 80 in `the-project` Namespace on a remote Kubernetes cluster:
+Local access to a Service named `ok` listening on port 80 in `the-project` Namespace on a remote Kubernetes cluster:
 ```bash
 curl http://ok:80
 ```

-Local access to Service named `elasticsearch` listening on port 9200 in `the-project` Namespace on a remote Kubernetes cluster:
+Local access to a Service named `elasticsearch` listening on port 9200 in `the-project` Namespace on a remote Kubernetes cluster:
 ```bash
 curl http://elasticsearch:9200
 ```

 [kubefwd] gives each Service forward it's own IP address, allowing multiple services to use the same port just as they may in the cluster.
-You might have a few services responding to port 80 or 8080 or have multiple databases like `db-customer:3600` and `db-auth:3600`.
+You might have a few services responding to port 80 or 8080 or have multiple databases like `db-customer:3306` and `db-auth:3306`.

 ### Install [kubefwd]